 After several years of requesting a beach beach of their own, the African American leaders in Sarasota led a wade-in at Lido Beach in 1955.
 Wade-ins were similar to sit-ins, but done by entering the ocean or walking the beach.
 Sarasota beaches weren’t integrated til several years after the Civil Rights Act passed, but the wade-ins were a large part of giving African American residents in Sarasota County their rights.

-To follow in the civil rights forbearers’ footsteps, visit the mural at Lido Beach that celebrates the car caravans that integrated Sarasota County beaches.
+To explore this part of Black history of Sarasota, visit the mural at Lido Beach that celebrates the car caravans that integrated Sarasota County beaches.

 Newtown and Overtown

 African American settlers have been in the Sarasota area since the early 18th century.
 The development of the city was due in large part to some of those settlers.
 The Black areas of town were Newtown and Overtown, and they were thriving.
 By the early 20th century, Sarasota’s two African American sections of town were home to 12 Black churches.
 These sections were home to Black lawyers, doctors, and teachers, along with prosperous businesses such as markets, grocery stores and social clubs.

 A great way to see the area is to take the Newtown Alive trolley tour.
 Visiting a day the trolley isn’t running?
 Visit Sarasota provides the stops, allowing visitors to take a self-guided tour of significant locations in Sarasota’s Black history.

 Spread through 15 states, the U.S. Civil Rights Trail explores the struggles of Black residents who worked and sometimes died to guarantee civil rights for all Americans.
 Recently added to the trail was Sarasota for the Lido Beach wade-ins.
 After seeing the Civil Rights Trail in Sarasota, you can explore the Florida Black Heritage Trail, which traces Black history throughout the Sunshine State.